daybugging/stefanzweifel.io/src/articles/2016/07-12-laravel-forge-php7-and-bz2/index.md

 ## The Solution

 After some research the solution was so simple I couldn’t believe it.
-Just execute a one-liner and restart the server … done.[^: Or you could add `extension=bz2.so` to your `php.ini` file and restart the server]
+Just execute a one-liner and restart the server … done.[^1]

 ```shell
 sudo apt-get install php7.0-bz2